DataDog/hiring-engineers/answers.md

 -	Anomaly Detection: triggers alert whenever a metric deviates from an expected pattern
 -	Outlier Detection: triggers alert whenever one member in a group behaves differently from its peers

-Alert Conditions: set the thresholds for alert, warning, alert recovery, warning recovery
+Alert Conditions: set the thresholds for alert, warning, alert recovery, warning recovery and conditions

 Define the message body; specify the problem.
 Within message template variables can be entered to define some conditional statements for the different messages